Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Lessons

 From our evaluations, we draw the following takeaways that future research on designing a secure watermarking algorithm should consider.
 We encourage researchers to evaluate their defenses following our suggestions discussed herein, thus demonstrating a meaningful upper bound on their robustness.

 \textbf{Apply the complete attack set.} We found out that all the previous works were broken by already existing attacks.
 They could have known this result if they have conducted a complete set of existing state-of-the-art attacks to evaluate their algorithms.
-In this regard, we suggest future research conduct at least a complete set of existing state-of-the-art attacks.
+In this regard, we suggest future research conduct at least a complete set of state-of-the-art attacks at the time of suggesting a new approach.

+Recently, several watermark removal attacks~\cite{wang:oakland:2019, li:iclr:2021, shafieinejad:arxiv:2019, chen:asiaccs:2021} that have better performance compared to the attacks examined herein have been recently proposed.
+For instance, Chen~\etal~\cite{chen:asiaccs:2021} adopted the elastic weight consolidation algorithm to further improve the fine-tuning attacks.
+We thus recommend researchers to consider these state-of-the-art attacks when evaluating their watermarking schemes.

 \textbf{Use adaptive attacks.} All the state-of-the-art watermarking algorithms were vulnerable to the proposed adaptive attacks.
 We believe that our adaptive attacks serve as a better baseline for demonstrating the robustness of a target watermarking scheme.
-We recommend future research to consider the proposed adaptive attacks when conducting fine-tuning, model stealing, and pruning attacks.
+We recommend future research consider the proposed adaptive attacks when conducting fine-tuning, model stealing, and pruning attacks.

 \textbf{Focus on attacks that obscure \owner's ownership.} Recall from \S\ref{ss:shortcomings} that an attack scenario in which the adversary conducts a single attack that claims her ownership is futile.
 Therefore, when evaluating attacks that aim to claim \adv's ownership, one should first launch attacks that remove \owner's watermark and then initiate the attacks to claim \adv's ownership.